 1. Identify the Key Objectives of Your Mobile App

-Besides setting your objectives, look into how you can incorporate your objectives into your mobile app.
+Besides setting your objectives, look into how you can incorporate your objectives into your android app or your iOS app.
 For instance, if you want to increase your engagement, you could explore developing an interactive game app - this could also tie-in with a lead generation objective as well.

 2. Get All Stakeholders Involved